 You are entitled to your own opinions but not your own facts.
 Feel free to express your opinions, but if you express an opinion, identify it as such.
 If you make an assertion, be prepared to back it up with sources.

 You are encouraged to build your profile and presence, and in that spirit we ask that you include your first and last name in your display name.
 You are discouraged from cloning yourself: always log in with the same account to prevent creating duplicate accounts.

 Hey, we know there are a lot of amazing ed-tech tools out there.
 If you want to share ways these have been helpful in teaching, please do.
 However, if you’re a third party vendor or partner, this is not the place to generate sales leads.

 This community is your place to discuss and network about all things Canvas.
 If you want to sell a couch or find someone with whom to take long walks on the beach, there are other sites for those things.

 We trust you’ll abide by these guidelines (because you’re awesome).
-With the exception of Guides comments and Release Notes comments, comments are not deleted in any other areas of the Canvas Community unless you stray; our Community Team reserves the right to scold, suspend, or even ban you from the community.
+With the exception of Guides comments and Release Notes comments, comments are not deleted in any other areas of the Canvas Community unless you stray.
+Instructure reserves the right to take appropriate action if these guidelines are not followed.